IlluminusLimited/pgdice/README.md

 `approved_tables` This one is important.
 If you want to manipulate database tables with this gem you're going to need to add the base table name to this string of comma-separated values.

-`additional_validators` This can accept an array of `Proc` or `lambda` type predicates.
+`additional_validators` This can accept an array of `proc` or `lambda` type predicates.
 Each predicate will be passed the `params` hash and a `logger`.
 These predicates are called before doing things like dropping tables and adding tables.

 #### Advanced Configuration Parameters